Belong here, at unsw

 Because each ‘bed’ in accommodation guarantees strong revenue for a whole year, the campaign only needed to bring in a moderate number of leases to pay off.
 But it went far beyond UNSW’s goals.

 With the aim to get just 500 unique visitors to the quiz, we hit 5000 unique visitors instead.
 And got a 79% completion rate.
-(Which made the multi-day agony of figuring out how to score the back-end logic a little bit worth it.)
+(Which made the multi-day challenge of creating the back-end logic a little bit worth it.)

 With 1255 leads captured, a whole 151 lease applications were generated — 300% above the goal of 50 applications.